-A group of women called the Mohawk Mothers are taking McGill University and the Canadian government to court in an effort to halt the expansion of the Royal Victoria hospital until the grounds have been investigated.
+A group of women called the Mohawk Mothers are taking McGill University and the Canadian government to court in an effort to halt the expansion of the Royal Victoria Hospital until the grounds have been investigated.

-“As the caretakess of the quenondah (two mountains beside each other/Mount Royal), we thus demand the immediate suspension of all reconstruction plans for the Royal Victora Hospital and Allan Memorial Institute sites on the campus of McGill University…” the statement of claim says in part.
+“As the caretakers of the quenondah (two mountains beside each other/Mount Royal), we thus demand the immediate suspension of all reconstruction plans for the Royal Victora Hospital and Allan Memorial Institute sites on the campus of McGill University…” the statement of claim says in part.

 The Mohawk Mothers want the site investigated for unmarked graves associated with LSD experiments carried out in Montreal.

-The claim says the mothers are “aware of allegations that Indigenous and/or non-Indigenous children may be buried in the vicinity of the Henry Lewis Morgan pool, and in adjacent grounds of the Ravensrag gardens of the Allan Memorial Institute.”
+The claim says the mothers are “aware of allegations that Indigenous and/or non-Indigenous children may be buried in the vicinity of the Henry Lewis Morgan pool, and in adjacent grounds of the Ravenscrag gardens of the Allan Memorial Institute.”